RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 TODO:

-* CheckUnavailableFolders conflicts with some other writes
-* Make sure Folder Refresh will restore unavailable folders AND all the images under them
-  * calls CheckUnavailableFolders DONE
 * Add copy path to Preview
 * Add external applications to Preview
 * Check if Rebuild Metadata uses Archived folders